sc-ventures/cloudbreak-documentation/docs/azure-quick.md

 * Have an existing an Azure account.
 If you don't have an account, you can create one at [https://azure.microsoft.com](https://azure.microsoft.com).

-* Have an SSH key that you can provide when launching Cloudbreak.
+* Have an SSH key pair.
 If needed, you can generate a new SSH key pair:
     * On MacOS X and Linux using `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
     * On Windows using [PuTTygen](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows)